Back

 The best work comes from understanding your company’s mission and vision.

-When you see that an employee is moving in line with the organizational mission, making huge efforts, and doing a good job, take some time and appreciate that effort.
+When you see an employee working according to the organizational mission, making tremendous efforts, and doing a good job, appreciate that effort.
 Remember that happy and motivated employees build a comfortable and healthy workspace that encourages people to share their ideas and views openly.

-Programs that directly reward employee efforts will motivate employees to make more efforts towards incorporating these healthy habits into their work schedules.
-So be sure to help your employees become more productive with better time and task management skills, conduct regular surveys to know how they are feeling and what can be improved, and remember to celebrate effort, progress, and personal wins.
+Programs that directly reward employee efforts will motivate employees to make more efforts to incorporate these healthy habits into their work schedules.
+So be sure to help your employees become more productive with better time and task management skills, conduct regular surveys to learn how they are feeling and what can be improved, and remember to celebrate effort, progress, and personal wins.

-All of these tips will help you to have more dedicated and happy employees that will engrain your company values in their hearts.
+These tips will help you have more dedicated and happy employees who will engrain your company values in their hearts.